tokenio/sdk-js/README.md

-# Token-io SDK  (Readme may not up to date, view source)
+# Token JavaScript SDK

 A javascript SDK for interacting with the Token System.
-Visit Token at http://token.io.
+Visit Token at http://token.io, and view the docs at http://docs.token.io.
+For looking at the available API, look at the samples, as well as the Member and Token classes.

 ### Installation